 Therefore, the concept helps companies ensure that the utility of their products does not diminish.

 There are some products whose marginal benefit does not change over time.
 For instance, medicines retain their utility as long as the patient needs them.
 Also, there are some staple items whose utility remains intact over time, for example, bread or milk.

 Law of Diminishing Marginal Utility

 The concept of marginal utility comes from the Law of Diminishing Marginal Utility.
-As per this Economics law, as the consumer increases the consumption of product or services, he or she gets less satisfaction from every increasing unit of it.
+As per this Economics law, as the consumer increases the consumption of products or services, they get less satisfaction from every increasing unit of it.
 The only way to increase the utility of the next unit for the consumer is to decrease the price.

 However, over a period of time, this marginal cost starts rising again as the manufacturer decides to expand the capacity.
 For increasing the capacity, a company would need to buy additional equipment, resulting in an increase in the marginal cost.
-Increase in marginal cost put a negative effect on the marginal revenue and it starts dropping.
+An increase in marginal cost put a negative effect on the marginal revenue, and it starts dropping.